 Thanks to the main organizer of the early Beatlefests, The Hipsters went on to further dance appearances repeating Beatlefests in 1993, 1994 and 1995 at both Dallas Brooks Hall and Melbourne Central.
 We were surprised some of the younger fans were wanting our autographs but gladly obliged.
 A great thrill came for us when we were asked to be the dancers at Beatlefest 94.
 It was a special event - The Beatles 30th Anniversary Tour - dancing again with our Beatlefest stage partners, the Beatnix along with support act The Uptight Roadshow featuring Ross D. Wylie at Melbourne's Festival Hall.
 The show was a packed house of around 5000 people.
 It was 30 years to the day that the Beatles had played on the same stage.
 The Beatnix did their first set using the very same song list and order that the Beatles did 30 years before.

 Television station Channel 9 were taping a special on the event, so we were asked not to perform our dance routine on the opening number, 'I Saw Her Standing There'.
 They were trying to re-enact the original show and of course back in 1964 there weren't any support go-go dancers.
-I was photographed in a Beatle dress I had made, along with a set of Beatle dolls, by Melbourne newspaper, The Sun, for a story promoting Beatlefest.
+I was photographed in a Beatle dress I had made from Beatle curtain material (see dress above), along with a set of Beatle dolls, by Melbourne newspaper, The Sun, for a story promoting Beatlefest.
 A couple of years later The Hipsters were photographed and interviewed for a few of the local suburban newspapers, Leader, again promoting another Beatlefest.

 In between Beatlefests and maintaining our everyday jobs and having children The Hipsters did a couple of corporate nights with The Fabs, a few more 60's weekends and a charity show at the Palace featuring Russell Morris, Tony Worsley, Wayne Duncan (ex-Daddy Cool), Bobby and Laurie, and Peter Robinson (ex-Strangers).
 Marie and I would often laugh about the one dressing room at the Palace for all of the performers and walking in on half dressed men without their shirts on.
 Ooh la la!

 The podiums at the Palace were set up so high we almost had to climb ladders to get on them, and the lights were so close to our heads that we could smell the hairspray in our hair burning.
-It was only later that photographs would show how high those podiums were and we didn't know that the audience could see so much of us.
+It was only later that photographs would show how high those podiums were and we didn't know that the audience could see so much of us ... so to speak.
 A little later there was talk of going to Adelaide for a 60's weekend but unfortunately that show never eventuated.
-I can also remember doing one of the corporate shows (which I think was for BHP) at the old Southern Cross Hotel in Bourke Street with a girl named Rachel as Marie was in the motherly way.
+I can also remember doing one of the corporate shows (which I think was for BHP) at the old Southern Cross Hotel in Bourke Street with a girl named Rachelle as Marie was at that time in the motherly way.

 The year 1997 had The Hipsters hitting another high.
 We were engaged to perform with Australia's top acts from the 1960s at Festival Hall in Melbourne in a show called 'The Last Great Sixties Show'.
 We were invited to attend an intimate daytime promotion of the show where the cast of the show were being interviewed by local current affairs programme 'Today Tonight'.
 The Hipsters were interviewed but it never made it to air.
 However, our dancing did!